 Be aware that visa requirements can change without prior notice.
 This information is given as a guide only.
 You are ultimately responsible for your own visa arrangements.
 We do ask that you also check your personal current visa requirements with the relevant embassies well in advance before you travel.
-For more information on visas check out http://www.visahq.com/ or alternatively www.projectvisa.com
+For more information on visas check out www.projectvisa.com